-For those who are looking for fishing in Nepal but don't have a clue on where to begin or which place is best for fishing, we’ve listed for you the 6 Best Places for Fishing in Nepal.
+For those looking to Fish in Nepal but don't know where to begin or which place is best for Fishing, we’ve listed the 6 Best Places for Fishing in Nepal.

 6 Best Places for Fishing in Nepal

 Seti Karnali River

-Considered one of the best fast-flowing Rivers in Nepal, Seti Karnali looks like a vision with a marvellous setting of lush green hills.
-So, it seems that the anglers can cast the fishing line while enjoying the magnetic view
+Considered one of Nepal's best fast-flowing rivers, Seti Karnali looks like a vision with a magnificent setting of lush green hills.
+So, the anglers can cast the Fishing line while enjoying the magnetic view.

-Seti Karnali is a major tributary of the Karnali River system which clears out western Nepal.
-It is formed out of the glaciers and snowfields lying nearby two mountains Nampa and API.
+Seti Karnali is a significant tributary of the Karnali River system, clearing western Nepal.
+It is formed from the glaciers and snowfields lying nearby two mountains, Nampa and API.

-The lesser-known part of Karnali, the Seti river provides habitat to as many fishes as silver Mahseer, giant catfish, Sahar and Bokar.
-Besides fishing, anglers can put the use of their spare time on rafting and even camping on the bank of the river.
+The lesser-known part of Karnali, the Seti River, provides habitat to as many fishes as silver Mahseer, giant catfish, Sahar, and Bokar.
+Besides Fishing, anglers can use their spare time for rafting and even camping on the bank of the river.

-When most rivers are losing their giant fish to chaotic human activities, Tamor just possesses more and more.
-A river is a dwelling place for more than 26 varieties of fish like Balitoridae, Cobitidae, Psilorhynchus and many more.
+When most rivers lose their giant Fish to chaotic human activities, Tamor possesses more and more.
+A river is a dwelling place for more than 26 varieties of fish like Balitoridae, Cobitidae, Psilorhynchus, and many more.

 In the glory of eastern Nepal, Tamor flows downstream from Kanchenjunga and meets Sun Koshi and Arun at Tribenighat before forming Saptakoshi.

-The Balephi River has had unique and diverse aquatic species for several years now.
-It has helped nourish and thrive a wide genus of fish including Catfish and Golden Mahseer.
+The Balephi River has had unique and diverse aquatic species for several years.
+It has helped nourish and thrive a broad Fish genus, including Catfish and Golden Mahseer.

-A small tributary of Bhote Koshi River, the Balephi River starts from Langtang flowing all the way to many regions in the Himalayas.
-Chanute is apparently where most anglers want to be for fishing but you can also travel to nearby towns like Jalbire and Balephi Gaun.
+A small tributary of the Bhote Koshi River, the Balephi River starts from Langtang flowing to many regions in the Himalayas.
+Chanute is apparently where most anglers want to be for Fishing, but you can also travel to nearby towns like Jalbire and Balephi Gaun.

 The river is too close to Kathmandu, taking only two and a half hours to reach the waterway.
 Apart from angling, the fishers can enjoy the natural scenery here and also go on rafting.